 3 Ways Personalized Email Marketing Can Increase Content Engagement | Email Marketing

 Marketers have set a new goal.
-Creating quality on a consistent basis is no longer good enough.
+Creating quality content on a consistent basis is no longer good enough.
 Now, the focus is on more engaging content.
 Seventy-three percent of marketers say creating engaging content is their top priority.

 More marketers are using email as a vehicle to drive subscribers to content—and it’s working.
 Marketers, especially those in the media and publishing world, use their contact list to send hyper-targeted messages to their subscribers.
 It takes some work, but with the help of email campaign automation, marketers can send personalized emails that result in elevated content engagement metrics.